Opening Times in 2024

 Also, check our Events page for our current outreach projects and events

-To enter the building there are three stone steps.
-Handrails are in place but currently we are unable to provide access for wheelchairs and large prams.
+To enter the building there are three stone steps with handrails in place.
+We are currently unable to provide access for wheelchairs and large prams.

 Malton Museum consists of two exhibition rooms and an entrance lobby, all on the same level.